Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 > [!Note]
 > GitHub Copilot used the `/docs` agent to generate the documentation for the entire file in a matter of seconds.

-### Step 3: - Flying in Formation - Pair Programming with Copilot
+### Step 3: - Flying in Formation - Code Refactoring

 - Open the `WrightBrothersApi/Controllers/FlightsController.cs` file.